lanl/benchmarks/doc/sphinx/8_sparta/sparta.rst

        1000    27.748297   446377     6542     4847        5
    Loop time of 27.7483 on 1 procs for 1000 steps with 446377 particles

+The quantity of interest (QOI) is "mega cell steps per second," which can be computed from the above table by multiplying the third column by the first, dividing the result by the second column, and finally dividing by 1,000,000.

+The number of steps must be large enough so the times mentioned in the second column exceed 600 (i.e., 10 minutes).
+The figure of merit (FOM) is the harmonic mean of the QOI computed from the times between 300 and 600.

 Building